pinf/loader-js/docs/UseCases.md

 Development
 ===========

-The loader facilitates an efficient development workflow by supporting dynamic code reloading and remote debugging.
+The loader facilitates an efficient development workflow by supporting project workspaces, dynamic code reloading and remote debugging.

+An example of a project that uses the loader to provide a development environment: [https://github.com/cadorn/ace-extjs](https://github.com/cadorn/ace-extjs)

 More information about this will be available in time.